La Mercè 2019

 As there’s so much going on, in all corners of the city, it’s best to take a good look at the programme, which is normally released around mid-July (don’t bet on it though) on the website below, and cherrypick some of the more interesting acts.

-The BAM music programme is usually worth paying attention to, as it brings a glut of international music talent to the city, with a special focus in 2018 on Portuguese artists.
-Meanwhile Mercury Rev (remember them?) have been invited to commemorate 20 years since they released Deserter’s Songs.
-They play on Sunday on the Placa del Angels at 21:45.
+The BAM music programme is usually worth paying attention to, as it brings a glut of international music talent to the city, with a special focus in 2019 on Lebanese artists, as Beirut is this year’s guest city.

 Official website: http://lameva.barcelona.cat/merce/en